 A composite drawing of the suspect or photograph if available;

 A description of an apparent connection to previous incidents if applicable;

 Race of the victim, but only if there is an apparent bias motive;

 Notice to the campus community to use caution and provide safety tips;

-Other relevant and pertinent information such as weapons involved.
+Other relevant information such as weapons involved.

-In order to protect the privacy of the victim, Lehigh University Police Department does not release the identity of the reporter to ensure their safety and integrity.
+In order to protect the privacy of the victim, the Lehigh University Police Department does not release the identity of the reporter to ensure their safety and integrity.